oktadeveloper/okta-blog-hugo/content/blog/simple-multifactor-authentication-in-node.md

 * Secure your application with (multi-factor authentication](/use_cases/mfa/)
 * And much more!
 Check out our [product documentation](https://developer.okta.com/documentation/)

-In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you’re probably used to.
-It’s super easy to [register for a free developer account](https://developer.okta.com/signup/), and when you’re done, come on back so we can learn more about building secure authentication in Node and implementing MFA with Okta.
+In short: we make [user account management](https://developer.okta.com/product/user-management/) a lot easier, more secure, and more scalable than what you're probably used to.
+It's super easy to [register for a free developer account](https://developer.okta.com/signup/), and when you're done, come on back so we can learn more about building secure authentication in Node and implementing MFA with Okta.

 ## Set Up the Express Application